jonathanlinat/unreal-engine-psx-sandbox-project/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/b3cc4e33-4208-4fc6-8c8b-5b3f10955aff"></p>

-I document everything I've learned about the technical features and limitations of the game console hardware and explore how to replicate them in the game engine.
-The ultimate goal is to create a fully functional retro-style game that captures the charm of the game console era.
+I document everything I am learning about the technical features and limitations of the game console hardware, as well as 90s game mechanics, and focus on replicating them within the game engine.
+The ultimate goal is to create a fully functional retro-style game that captures the essence of the game console era.

-> Explore the resources and devlogs in the [Wiki](https://github.com/jonathanlinat/unreal-engine-psx-sandbox-project/wiki).
+> Check out the custom resources and devlogs in the [Wiki](https://github.com/jonathanlinat/unreal-engine-psx-sandbox-project/wiki).

 ## License